Vitamin D: The Gene‑Switching, Immunity‑Boosting Hormone You Can’t Afford to Miss

 Bottom Line

 Vitamin D is one of the most powerful regulators of genetic expression, immune balance, and musculoskeletal health — and your genes may determine how much you need.
 Testing, smart dosing, and genetic insight are the foundation of optimizing vitamin D and unlocking its full systemic benefits.
+To conclude, vitamin D is an Immunity-Boosting Hormone personified.

 Comments